twokaythetwothousandth/MULTIACC-SCRIPT/README.md

 synapse x is recommended, as that's what i'll be using.

+SCRIPT PREPARATIONS:
+on the alt portion of the script, change the mainPlr variable from "xyzdrippy" to the username of your "main" account.
+THIS IS IMPORTANT!

 STEP 1:
 before running roblox, always make sure to run multiple rbx. if you close out all your roblox instances, relaunch multiple rbx.